Saturday 18 May 1940

 The Luftwaffe damages the Royal Navy battleship HMS Resolution off Narvik.

 The Germans capture a Norwegian torpedo boat, Troll, at Floro.

 European Air Operations: The RAF sends 13 aircraft against German columns around le Cateau.

 Battle of the Atlantic: The U-boat fleet has been occupied with tactical patrolling the Dutch/Danish/Norwegian coasts.
 They now resume strategic patrolling around Great Britain.
-U-37 and U-43 are already are sea, while U-60 and U-62 leave Kiel for stations around Great Britain.
+U-37 and U-43 are already are at sea, while U-60 and U-62 leave Kiel for stations around Great Britain.